fulldecent/swift6-module-template/README.md

 -   Clean folder structure
 -   MIT license
 -   Testing as a standard
--   Turnkey access to Travis CI
+-   Turnkey access to GitHub Actions testing
 -   Semantic versioning and a CHANGELOG
 -   Included example/demo app using SwiftUI